Where to Go South Platte River – Cheesman Canyon

 Tactics:

 The canyon is definitely fishing technical as usual, but the fish are letting anglers get away with a little more now.
 Using big indicators with bad presentation could be a recipe for disaster.
 Focus not only on what patterns you are fishing, but how you are fishing them.
 Good dead drifts right on top of the fish will be key.
 5x and 6x are also a good idea.
 The key is getting your flies down and as close to the bottom as possible.
-The dry fly fishing has been decent during heavier midge hatches.
-A well presented midge during a hatch will take a good number of fish.
+The dry fly fishing has been decent during pronounced hatches.
+Again, presentation is key!

 Tips: